 "Rather than merely doing his best, Jackie's philosophy was to strive for perfection in all that he did," Gruver said.
 "Simply doing your best is too amorphous a philosophy, too imprecise a goal.
 Doing your best becomes too easy an excuse for failure."

-Inductee Jasna Rodulfa, a senior religion and East Asian studies double major from Newark, Del., has been an officer in organizations including the Burmese Cultural Organization, the Japan Society and Students for Asian Awareness.
+Breadth of experience Inductee Jasna Rodulfa, a senior religion and East Asian studies double major from Newark, Del., has been an officer in organizations including the Burmese Cultural Organization, the Japan Society and Students for Asian Awareness.
 She works at Bucknell's Writing Center and in classroom support for Library and Information Technology.
 Born in the Philippines, Rodulfa moved to the United States with her family when she was a toddler.

 "Education was always a priority," said Rodulfa, who plans to teach English in after graduation.
 "I went to a really small high school, so I wanted a similar environment and also a school with teachers that care for students.
 Bucknell had strong programs across the board.